 John Fazio holds a B.A. and J.D. from Case Western Reserve University.
 Retired, after practicing law for fifty years, he is a student of history, with an emphasis on the Civil War.
-He has published numerous articles on the war and recently completed writing a book on the assassination of Abraham Lincoln and the attempted assassination of other Northern leaders on April 14, 1865.
+He teaches the Civil War at Chautauqua Institution in Chautauqua, New York, has published numerous articles on the war and recently completed writing a book on the assassination of Abraham Lincoln and the attempted assassination of other Northern leaders on April 14, 1865.
 The book is titled Decapitating the Union: Jefferson Davis, Judah Benjamin and the Plot to Assassinate Lincoln.
 Copies are available directly from the publisher (Morris Gilbert Publishing Company), from the author, from Amazon and other on-line book sellers and in some book stores.
 Reviews have been excellent, with one reviewer stating that it is “…probably the best (book) on the market on the American Civil War” and another saying that it is “…perhaps the most (significant) work on this topic ever written”.
 For additional information, please contact the author.

 The Emancipation Proclamation